 Assistant Adjunct Professor and Director, Undergraduate Program

 An Assistant Adjunct Professor in the UCLA Department of Architecture and Urban Design, Mohamed has served on faculty since 2011.
 He teaches in both undergraduate and graduate design and comprehensive integrative design studios.
-Mohamed is currently the Interim Director of the Undergraduate Program in Architectural Studies and was the director of the Summer Programs from 2017-19.
+Mohamed is currently the director of the Undergraduate Program and was the director of the Summer Programs from 2017-19.
 As an active critic, Mohamed's essays and reviews have appeared in journals and periodicals, including 306090, arq, Constructs, JAE, and Log.
 A recent essay on the artist Soo Kim's work features in a catalog for a 2018 exhibition at the Getty Center.
 He served on the editorial board of arq (Cambridge University Press) from 2006 to 2016; and on the advisory board of the Los Angeles Forum for Architecture and Urban Design, where he served as President from 2007 to 2009.

 With over twenty years of experience, Mohamed has completed projects in many sectors with both Sharif, Lynch: Architecture and previously with award-winning firms, including Koning Eizenberg Architecture.
 Mohamed has designed many award-winning projects across a range of scales including the 11,000 GSF ESRI Campus Pavilion in Redlands, CA, the competition for the 800,000 SF McCormick Place Adaptive Re-use in Chicago, IL, and the 2000 GSF Jellyfish Exhibition at the Aquarium of the Pacific in Long Beach, CA.